 - Two significant evaluated performances (speeches or essays) in the ESL class in which the student is currently enrolled.

-and make a recommendation that the student either continue in the ESL sequence or take an exam to demonstrate that he or she has the knowledge, skills, and abilities to succeed both in standard English Composition courses and in the majority of programs offered at UPJ.
+and make a recommendation that the student either continue in the ELL sequence or take an exam to demonstrate that he or she has the knowledge, skills, and abilities to succeed both in standard English Composition courses and in the majority of programs offered at UPJ.

 3. The Humanities Division Chair will then meet with student regarding his or her request.

-5. Students recommended by the Humanities Chair for standard Public Speaking or Composition classes must pass the ESL course in which they are enrolled in order to enroll in a standard Public Speaking or Composition class.
+5. Students recommended by the Humanities Chair for standard Public Speaking or Composition classes must pass the ELL course in which they are enrolled in order to enroll in a standard Public Speaking or Composition class.

 *ELL ENGCMP 0005 Composition 1 and ELL ENGCMP 0006 Composition 2 are equivalents of ENGCMP0005 and ENGCMP0006 and satisfy foundational composition course requirements at University of Pittsburgh campuses and at most other universities in America.